ava-labs/avalanche-docs/docs/tooling/cli-create-nodes/setup-a-devnet.md

 # Setup a Devnet Using Avalanche-CLI

-This page demonstrates how to setup a Devnet of cloud-based validators using Avalanche-CLI, and deploy a VM into it.
+This page demonstrates how to set up a Devnet of cloud-based validators using Avalanche-CLI, and deploy a VM into it.

 Devnets (Developer Networks) are isolated avalanche networks deployed on the cloud.
 Similar to local networks